-- i) Group formation and topic (area/field) will be made by the CMT. - ii) CMT will organise the Lessons-Learning Seminar with the presence of internal and external evaluator - iii) CMT will monitor and evaluate the participants individually and group as well. - iv) Reports will be prepared by groups; however, evaluation will be done individually.
+- i) Group formation and Topic (area/field) will be made by the CMT. - ii) CMT will organise the Feedback Seminar with the presence of internal and external evaluator - iii) CMT will monitor and evaluate the participants' individually and group as well. - iv) Report will be made by group; however, evaluation will be done individually.

-Note on Group Reports: Participants have to present group reports in the host country under the arrangement of designated Institutions/Organizations.
-These reports will reflect the comparative situations of the visiting country with that of Bangladesh and the presentation will contain 25 marks.
-However, on return they will present group reports in a "Lessons-Learning Seminar" on experiences sharing of visiting country at BPATC.
-This presentation will focus on experiences and learning of visiting country and its applications in the light of Bangladesh.
+Note on Group Reports: Participants will have to present group reports in the host country under the arrangement of designated Institution/Organization.
+These reports will reflect the comparative situations of the visiting country with that of Bangladesh and the presentation will carry 25 marks.
+However, on return they will present group reports in a "Lessons-Learning Seminar" on experiences sharing of visiting country at the BPATC.
+This presentation will focus on experiences and learnings visiting country and its use or applications in the light of Bangladesh.
 Presentation will be evaluated on 50 marks.